NinjaCoder90/squiggle/README.md

   and it was always full of some unknown problem; without mention my IDE had SDK and JavaVersion issues.
   Another challenge, but much easier to fix it, was to implement methods distinguishing the Clients: the solution we used is looking everytime who made the access, the name he used and the order in which clients acted during the game.

+> **Emmanuel Scopelliti:**
+  Obviously the main difficulty was the RMI implementation.
+I never heard of it before, so it was a lot difficult to write down the code for implement it.
+After a lot of work on it we understood its funcion and we went on, through unknown problems and errors.

 # Issues tracking

 Pull requests are welcome.
 For major changes, please open an [issue](https://gitlab.inf.unibz.it/Oussama.Driouache/pp_202021_misterycrew_id36129/-/issues) first to discuss what you would like to change